-The materials released by the city include a set of draft issue memos produced by consultant HR&A Advisors; a city staff report concerning new habitability standards; and a consultant-produced matrix of rent stabilization policies as adopted by other cities in California (one of just five states that explicitly allow for rent control).
+The materials released include a set of draft issue memos; a city staff report concerning new habitability standards; and a consultant-produced matrix of rent stabilization policies as adopted by other cities in California.
+The material will inform this fall’s discussion with data.

 - HR&A Advisors memo on the maximum annual rent increase